sathishkumar-manogaran/FamilyGraph/README.md

 10. Display Persons Related to someone with Relation (Ex: Display all Persons who are MOTHERs to someone)

 ### Design Decisions
-- Family is represented as a Directed Graph, with Persons as Nodes and Relations as Edges.
+- Family is represented as a Directed graph, with Persons as Nodes and Relations as Edges.
 - Edge is called 'Connection' and it holds From Person, To Person, Generic Relation and Relation Level.
 - The system can support both Generic and Specific type of relations.
 - Relation level of a connection represents the difference of levels above or below, between the persons in relation.
  It also helps in representing relations like GREAT GREAT GRANDPARENT or GREAT GRANDCHILD.
-- Graph stores only generic relations and they are converted back to specific relations based on gender.
+- graph stores only generic relations and they are converted back to specific relations based on gender.
 - Most of the relations come in pairs, as one is reverse of the other and one is alternate to another.
 They are coupled together, and one depends on another to get reverse relation in `getReverseRelation()`.
 - Specific relations are tied to generic relations with method: `getGenericRelation()`